-Chico Lourant (above, left), star of the 1964 Japanese film, Black Sun, is largely unknown.
-He may still be alive, though there is little trace of him on the internet.
+Chico Lourant チコ・ローラント (above, left), star of the 1964 Japanese film, Black Sun 黒い太陽, is largely unknown.
+At the time of writing this post, there was little trace of him on the internet.
 The abandoned church (above, center) that serves as the film’s prophetic setting is equally obscure.
 Tamio Kawachi (above, right) rounds out this oddball film.

 I. Race in Japan